itsMapleLeaf/gatekeeper/docs/guide.md

 1. Run the bot: `node bot.js`

 If all went well, your bot should be up and running, and you should see some colorful debug messages in the console!
-If you find them distracting, you can always disable it by setting `debug: false`.
+If you find them distracting, you can always disable it by setting `logging: false`.

 For a fast dev workflow, consider using [node-dev](https://npm.im/node-dev), which reruns your code on changes.